snight1983/chia-rosechain/README.md

 Little hope:
 I hope that this upgrade can be successful, and a successful NftPlots cracking scheme can be verified with unforked coins.
 At the same time, I also hope that the developers of forked coins can provide better solutions.

 What's next for Rose?
-Emotional Nft Metaverse
+Emotional NFT Metaverse
 ---
+What needs to be done?
+1. For your lover, bind Rose address.
+2. Emotional meta-universe creator.
+3. The publisher on the chain.
+4. IPFS storage tools.
+5. Emotional meta-universe, browser.
+... ...
+It will be very challenging and fun to build step by step.
 Hope she will come soon